Mirandese language: History

 In the 19th century, Leite de Vasconcelos described Mirandese as "the language of the farms, of work, home, and love between the Mirandese".
 Since 1986–87, it has been taught optionally to students at the primary and lower secondary level, and has thus been somewhat recovering.
 By Law 7/99, Mirandese was given official recognition by the Assembly of the Republic alongside Portuguese.
 The law provides for its promotion and allows its usage for local matters in Miranda de l Douro.

 In 1999, Mirandese gained its first official orthography, which was later tweaked in 2000.
 Today Mirandese retains speakers in most of the villages of the municipality of Miranda de l Douro and in some villages of Bumioso (such as Vilar Seco and Angueira); and some linguistic influence can be observed at other villages of the municipality of Bumioso and the municipalities of Mogadouro, Macedo de Cavaleiros and Bragança.

-A 2020 survey by the University of Vigo, carried out in Miranda de l Douro, estimated the number of speakers of the language to be around 3,500, with 1,500 of them being regular speakers.
-The study observed strong decline in the usage of the language in younger people.
+A 2020 survey by the University of Vigo, carried out in Miranda de l Douro and Bumioso, estimated the number of speakers of the language to be around 3,500, with 1,500 of them being regular speakers.
+The study observed strong decline in the usage of the language in younger people, verifying a roughly 40% decline in the exclusive use of Mirandese across the 32 settlements where it is still spoken, when comparing speakers aged over 60 to the teen population, alongside a modest increase of about 8% in bilingual usage between those same demographics.

+Lack of protection measures

+There are significant limitations in the protection of the Mirandese language: